Eurydia/project-structogram-builder-online-docs/docs/01-motivation.md

 > "MermaidJS for Nassi–Shneiderman diagrams."

 [MermaidJS](https://mermaid.js.org/) is a well-established [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) library in the frontend web development community which excels at dynamically constructing diagrams and charts.
-This project adopts a similar methodology to create Nassi–Shneiderman diagrams from code snippets.
+The project adopts a similar methodology to create Nassi–Shneiderman diagrams from code snippets.

 ## Scopes and goals

-In addition to the core functionality of diagram creation, the project encompasses several much-needed features:
+In addition to the core functionality of diagram creation, the project encompasses several features:

 - **Device Compatibility**: Ensuring seamless functionality across various devices.
 - **Diagram Sharing and Export**: Facilitating the easy sharing and exportation of created diagrams.